The asymptotic size of finite irreducible semigroups of rational matrices: Introduction

 In algorithmic applications, there is always a trade-off between the expressiveness of a model and the tractability of deciding its properties.
 This is especially important for matrix semigroups: for example, the question whether the semigroup generated by a given set of matrices contains the zero matrix is undecidable already for $3 \times 3$ integer matrices~\cite{Paterson1970}.
-For such problems, the known decidable special cases are usually obtained by restricting the dimension~\cite{Cassaigne2014,Bell2021,Colcombet2019} or considering only matrices with nonnegative entries~\cite{Ryzhikov2024RP}.
+For such problems, the known decidable special cases are usually obtained by restricting the dimension~\cite{Cassaigne2014,Colcombet2019,Bell2021} or considering only matrices with nonnegative entries~\cite{Ryzhikov2024RP}.

 In this paper, we consider a different restriction: finiteness of the generated semigroup.
 It constitutes a ``middle ground'' between the two applications above.
 From the loop analysis point of view, it describes loops that have a finite set of behaviours regardless of the initial values of the variables.
-On the other hand, finite rational matrix semigroups closely correspond to weighted automata over~$\Q$ that have a finite image set (see, e.g., \cite[Section~4.1]{BumpusHKST20}), a rich generalization of unambiguous and deterministic NFAs.
-Finite matrix semigroups are also building blocks of noncommutative power series of polynomial growth \cite[Section 9.2]{BerstelReutenauer08electronic}.
+On the other hand, finite rational matrix semigroups are precisely the transition semigroups of minimal weighted automata over~$\Q$ with a finite image set~\cite{Mandel1977}, a rich generalisation of unambiguous and deterministic NFAs.
+Finite matrix semigroups are also building blocks of noncommutative power series of polynomial growth \cite[Section~9.2]{Berstel2011}.
 We remark that both $\Aa_\ell$ and $\Aa_r$ from \cref{fig:motivating} generate finite semigroups.